Whiteknight/Acquaintance/docs/PubSub.md

     .TransformTo<MyOtherMessage>(
         payload => new MyOtherMessage(),
         "newTopic")

+    // Use a custom ISubscription<T> or ISubscriberReference<T> class, if you have one .UseCustomSubscriber(subscriber)
 ```

 Optionally specify how you want the action dispatched using one of the [Threading Options](Threads.md):